AlexProkopev/AlexProkopev/README.md

 ###

 <p align="left">
 I'm a junior <strong>Full Stack Developer</strong>.
-My name is Sasha.
+My name is Alex.
 My IT journey began in <strong>2023</strong> with the <strong>FullStack course at GoIT</strong>, where I studied <strong>React + Node.js</strong>.
 During the course, I took part in several team pet projects.
 Since then, I’ve been improving my skills daily — coding, learning, and exploring best development practices.